 - Nominees must work in a non-supervisory capacity with no hiring or firing privileges.

 - Nominees may not own the business or organization for which they are being nominated.

-- Nominees (but not category winners or overall service champions) from previous year’s ROSE Award are eligible.
+- Nominees cannot be category winners or overall service champions from previous year’s ROSE Award.